PGA Tour: International

 The PGA Tour is also covered extensively outside the United States.
 In the United Kingdom, Sky Sports was the main broadcaster of the tour for a number of years up to 2006.
 Setanta Sports won exclusive UK and Ireland rights for six years from 2007 for a reported cost of £103 million.
 The deal includes Champions Tour and the Nationwide Tour events, but like the U.S. television deals it does not include the major championships, and unlike the U.S. deal, it does not include the World Golf Championships.
 Setanta set up the Setanta Golf channel to present its coverage.
 On June 23, 2009, Setanta's UK arm went into administration and ceased broadcasting.
+The Sky Sports Golf channel is currently the UK broadcaster.

 Eurosport picked up the television rights for the remainder of the 2009 season.
 Sky Sports regained the TV rights with an eight-year deal from 2010 to 2017.
 In South Korea, SBS, which has been the tour's exclusive TV broadcaster in that country since the mid-1990s, agreed in 2009 to extend its contract with the PGA Tour through 2019.
 As a part of that deal, it became sponsor of the season's opening tournament, a winners-only event that was renamed the SBS Championship effective in 2010.
 In 2011 however, Korean automobile manufacturer Hyundai took over the title sponsorship, but SBS still remains a sponsor of the event.

-In June 2018, it was announced that Eurosport's parent company Discovery Inc. had acquired exclusive international media rights to the PGA Tour outside of the United States, beginning 2019, under a 12-year, US$2 billion deal.
+In June 2018, it was announced that Eurosport's parent company Discovery, Inc. had acquired exclusive international media rights to the PGA Tour outside of the United States, beginning 2019, under a 12-year, US$2 billion deal.
 The contract covers Discovery's international channels (including Eurosport), sub-licensing arrangements with local broadcasters, and development of an international PGA Tour over the top subscription service—which was unveiled in October under the brand GolfTV.
-The service will replace PGA Tour Live in international markets as existing rights lapse, beginning with Australia, Canada, Italy, Japan, the Netherlands, Portugal, Russia and Spain in January 2019.
+The service would replace PGA Tour Live in international markets as existing rights lapse, beginning with Australia, Canada, Italy, Japan, the Netherlands, Portugal, Russia and Spain in January 2019.
 GolfTV also acquired rights to the Ryder Cup and European Tour in selected markets, and signed a deal with Tiger Woods to develop original content centered upon him.
+GolfTV was shuttered in November 2022 after Discovery merged with WarnerMedia, with Warner Bros.
+Discovery prioritizing its Discovery+ and HBO Max services instead.